WayfaringBloke/dnd/writing/msns/2_Whiskey.md

 # [Map](https://excalidraw.com/#json=WHSoPBEicgwmoOj59W83g,8s0yvZ0Be2AwcykjtcBfsA)
 # Encounter 0

+- Laying low after Cohen & Wong put a hit out on you
 - Wake up in/Called to El Torro Cowboy calls in favour, brings you to edge of slums
 - Tells you to go rescue Salas Sawyer, a friend of his
 - Apparently just "got lost on a hiking trip"